ggyy1122/AI-based-emotional-companion-app/README.md

 ### 6.1 Main Page

--Users can interact with the sprite.
+- Users can interact with the sprite.
 For example, by clicking or dragging a specific location, the sprite will move to the corresponding position.
 The sprite periodically displays relaxing messages, and the message style can be changed by altering the sprite's state.
 ![1.png](mdimages/1.png)
--Double-click the sprite to open a simple AI companion chat window.
+- Double-click the sprite to open a simple AI companion chat window.
 ![2.png](mdimages/2.png)

 ### 6.2 AI Chat